-Digescalipóio n perty hba The pegiddnimer milliseconds, for refreshing the data store files of secondary regions.
-The default value of 0 indicates that the HA feature is disabled.
-Note that too frequent refreshes ver.storefile.refresh.period

-gescalipóio n erty
+n Digescalipiotion perty

+-

+npa ver.storefile.refresh.period

+milliseconds,

+for refreshing

+the store

+files for the

+Secondary

+Region Servers.

+The default

+value of 0

+indicates that

+the feature

+is disabled.

+Secondary

+Region Servers

+receive new

+store files from

+the Primary

+Region Server

+after the

+Secondary

+Region Server

+refreshes the

+list of files in

+the region.

+However,

+too frequent

+refreshes

 can place an

 additional

 load on the

 NameNode.

 Read requests

 are rejected

 if these store

 files cannot be

 refreshed for

+longer than

-longer than the HFILE TTL
+the HFILE TTL

+period specifed

-period specifed with the
+with the

 .loadbalancer.class

-configuration .loadbalancer.class
+configuration

 property.

-adbalancer.class
+hha The maketer lo adbalancer.class

-class used
+1100 class used

 for balancing

 the load of

 all HBase

 clients.
 The

 default value is

-adoop.hbase.master.balancer.StochasticLoadBalance
+adoop.hbase.masgter.balancer.StochasticLoadBalance

-the only load balancer that
+the only load

+balancer that

 supports

-reading data from secondary
+reading data

-regions.

-regions.
+from Region

+Servers in